 Students are only limited by their desire.
 Instructors are dedicated to helping participants rocket-up the learning curve.
 Our goals are to provide you with the best value for your time, energy, effort, and dollars, that you choose to spend with us.

-During a 5-day schedule of combined classroom lectures, hands-on practice, and evening trips into the field, the Acoustic Survey course teaches students all the detail covered in the basic “Data Management” curriculum but also includes valuable real-world field experiences.
+During a packed schedule of combined classroom lectures, hands-on practice, and evening trips into the field, our Acoustic Survey courses teach students all the detail covered in the basic “Data Management” curriculum but also includes valuable real-world field experiences.
 Structured outdoor field trips at venues and times conducive for intercepting wild bats allow us to illustrate how to locate, deploy, collect, and analyze real data from active, passive, and mobile acoustic transect surveys.
 We continue to feature KaleidoscopePro and SonoBat™ software side-by-side for viewing and identifying species, but also include opportunities to deploy different bat detector types and/or program different recording settings to evaluate methods for conducting efficient and effective acoustic surveys.

-Our 8-day/7-night field survey trainings provide guided, hands-on experience with bat survey techniques including bat capture with harp traps and single-, double-, and triple-high mist net sets, as well as bat handling, removal from nets and traps, identification, banding, WNS decontamination and disinfection techniques, echolocation call recording, and data processing.
+Our field survey trainings provide guided, hands-on experience with bat survey methods including bat-capture with harp traps and single-, double-, and triple-high mist net sets, as well as bat-handling, removal from nets and traps, identification, banding, WNS decontamination and disinfection, COVID-sensitive field techniques, echolocation call recording, and data processing.
 Radio telemetry, video-recording methods, and a full range of active, passive and mobile acoustic-survey techniques are highlighted.
 Students learn how to integrate bat capture with acoustic monitoring for effective, efficient comprehensive bat surveys.
 Participants gain hands-on experience with bat detector and microphone placement, automated data collection, post processing steps, protocols for deploying acoustic transects, and methods for collecting active recordings.
 Students receive unparalleled opportunities to deploy and “test-drive” an impressive array of bat survey equipment, including a full range physical bat capture and recording gear available from all major manufacturers today.